alimohammadi-cbc/weather-check/README.md

 ## How to Deploy an Angular Application to GitHub

-Run 'ng deploy --base-href https://alimohammadi-cbc.github.io/weather-check/' to deploy the project.
+Run `ng deploy --base-href https://alimohammadi-cbc.github.io/weather-check/` to deploy the project.

 ## Build